TalAter/Progressive-UI-KITT/docs/pwa-ui-patterns.md

 When this happens, communicating the state of the content to the user is important.

 This can be done using an icon which denotes an "offline" state, or a message explaining the situation.

+## Content is Cached

+Users do not expect websites to work when they are offline.
+In this way, progressive web apps overdeliver on the user's expectations.

+By communicating a progressive web app's offline availability, we can make sure the user knows they can visit even when they are offline.

+This is best done with a message to the user.